What can I expect from Brandon's recruitment process?

-The application process includes providing some basic personal information and outlining why you’d like the job.
+The application includes providing some basic personal information and outlining why you’d like the job.
 If you have a CV, you can also upload it.

 Once your application is complete you’ll receive an email to confirm your application has been received.
-Our recruitment team will then contact you within five working days (in most cases), to confirm the outcome of your application.
+Our recruitment team will contact you within five working days (in most cases), to confirm the outcome of your application.

 We’ll review your application and contact you to confirm if you’ve been shortlisted for an initial telephone screen interview.

-Our recruitment team will contact you to arrange a time for a short telephone screen interview.
+Our recruitment team will contact you to arrange a time for a short telephone screen.
 The call lasts approximately 10 minutes and we’ll cover some basic questions around your interest in the role and work history.
 If we think you would make a great candidate, but aren’t able to offer you an interview for the role you’ve applied for, we may suggest alternative roles that might be of interest.

 Congratulations!
 If you’re successful we’ll make you a job offer.
 If you aren’t successful at your first or second interview we’ll review your application to consider whether any alternative roles may be suitable.